ropensci/roweb3/content/blog/2024-03-20-champions-program-projects/index.md

 {{< figure src = "flyers.png" alt = "Events flyers in Spanish.
 First flyer shows a short bio about Marcos and information on the event venue in the Universidad Nacional de Rosario.
 Marcos' talk title Que es rOpenSci y como ser parte.
 Second flyer for the eph event featuring talks by Valentin, Vladimiro and Guido. " caption = "<strong>RenRosario and eph event flyers in Spanish</strong>">}}

-Haydee Svab and Beatriz Milz organized an in person event with R-Ladies Sao Paulo in portuguese [Pacotes em R de dados brasileiros](https://r-ladies-sao-paulo.github.io/2023-11-pacotes-br/) where Haydee delivered a talk about the rOpenSci Champions Program and the odbr package she developed as her project in the program.
+Haydée Svab and Beatriz Milz organized an in person event with R-Ladies Sao Paulo in portuguese [Pacotes em R de dados brasileiros](https://r-ladies-sao-paulo.github.io/2023-11-pacotes-br/) where Haydée delivered a talk about the rOpenSci Champions Program and the odbr package she developed as her project in the program.
 The event also highlighted others women developers from Brazil.
 This blog post (in [Portuguese](https://rladies-sp.org/posts/2023-12-evento-pacotes/) and [English](https://rladies-sp.org/posts/2023-12-evento-pacotes/english.html)) summarizes the event and shares the slides of all the talks.

 {{< figure src = "R-Ladies-SaoPaulo.jpg" alt = "R-Ladies Sao Paulo attendees' group photo.
 The group is around 30 people smiling.
-Haydee is wearing an R-Ladies T-shirt" caption = "<strong>R-Ladies Sao Paulo event group photo</strong>">}}
+Haydée is wearing an R-Ladies T-shirt" caption = "<strong>R-Ladies Sao Paulo event group photo</strong>">}}

-All the Latin American participants of the program [wrote a summary of their experiences in the program](/es/blog/2024/01/09/champions-program-latinr/) which was accepted at LatinR (2023 at the Universidad de La Republica, Uruguay) and [presented in Portugese by Haydee Svab](https://hsvab.github.io/latinr2023-championsprogram/#/) representing all the authors.
+All the Latin American participants of the program [wrote a summary of their experiences in the program](/es/blog/2024/01/09/champions-program-latinr/) which was accepted at LatinR (2023 at the Universidad de La Republica, Uruguay) and [presented in Portugese by Haydée Svab](https://hsvab.github.io/latinr2023-championsprogram/#/) representing all the authors.

 All our champions and mentors wrote blog posts for the rOpenSci webpage ([English](/tags/champions-program/), [Spanish](/es/tags/champions-program/)).